AI Agent vs Traditional Chatbot: 2026 Comparison for Startups

 7 min read

 Startups in 2026 have two main options for automated conversation: traditional (rule-based) chatbots and AI agents.
 Both save time and scale support, but they work differently.
-This post compares AI agent vs traditional chatbot so you can choose what fits your startup—whether you are in the USA, Canada, or Bengaluru.
+This post compares AI agent vs traditional chatbot so you can choose what fits your startup—whether you are in the USA, Canada, or Chennai.

 Hendoi Technologies builds both AI agents and chatbots for startups.
 Contact us for a free consultation.